 The first week after I moved to Honolulu as an adult, I met a Native Hawaiian elder who “adopted” (hanai) me into her family (an ancient Hawaiian tradition).
 A few weeks later she gave me the name Makana, which means gift, because she said I was a gift to her family.
 I love this name and all my family, friends and clients in Hawaii use it.
 But since I have a decades-long body of work as Rita Risser, I also use the name Rita.

 By the way, I got the name Chai because after that elder adopted me, she introduced me to her son.
-She’s now my mother-in-law!
+She became my mother-in-law!
 My husband, Mark Chai, is internationally recognized for his lighting design and art

 One of my greatest joys has been being welcomed as a life member of the Hawaiian Lomilomi Association – ‘Ahahui Lomilomi Hawai‘i.
 In the photo below, that’s me in the big hat on the left with the people I love, kumu (teachers) and students of traditional Hawaiian massage.